-How to DJ in a club like a pro is a matter of knowing your crowd and going in prepared.
-A little research can go a long way in terms of knowing the type of crowds that normally hang out at specific clubs since it can help you to put together sets that will keep people on the dance floor.
+How to DJ at a club like a pro is a matter of knowing your crowd and going in prepared.
+A little research can go a long way in terms of knowing the type of crowds that normally hang out at specific venues since it can help you to put together sets that will keep people on the dance floor.

-Learning about a club’s setup and the type of gear you need to bring can also go a long way and will help you to feel comfortable, prepared, and ready to go when it’s gig time.
+Learning about the setup and the type of gear you need to bring can also go a long way and will help you to feel comfortable, prepared, and ready to go when it’s gig time.